locationtech/geomesa/docs/user/data_management.rst

 --------------------------

 To speed up ingestion, or because you are only using certain query patterns, you may disable some indices.
 The indices are created when calling ``createSchema``.
-If nothing is specified, the Z3, record and geohash indices will all be created, as well as any attribute indices you have defined.
+If nothing is specified, the Z2, Z3 and record indices will all be created, as well as any attribute indices you have defined.

 .. warning::